Centennial

 Fr.
 Manny Alvarez admiring the scale model at the CB Fisk Workshop in Gloucester, Massachusetts

-Rendering of the Main Entrance to the New STS Multipurpose Center
+Rendering of the New STS Multipurpose Center

 With the music room being relocated to the new Multipurpose Center, the existing music room on the 2nd floor can be restored to the School Chapel, returning Jesus Christ, truly present in the Blessed Sacrament, to the heart of our school campus.